opentelekomcloud/docs/SMN/SMN User Guide/Topic Policy Modification.md

      </tr>
 	<tr>
 		 <td>Only the following users</td>
        	 <td>You can specify a user in <b>urn:csp:iam::domainId:root</b> format.
-When multiple users are entered, separate every two with a comma (,).<dd>SMN does not limit the number of users you can specify, but the total length of the topic policy cannot exceed 30 KB.You only need to enter the domain ID of the user and click <b>OK</b>.</dd> <dd>The system completes all other required information for you.</dd> <dd>For details about obtaining the domain ID, see <a href="Obtaining a User's Domain ID">Obtaining a User's Domain ID</a>.</dd>                                                                                                                                                              <dd>Configurations in the basic mode are also presented in the advanced mode.
+When multiple users are entered, separate every two with a comma (,).<dd>SMN does not limit the number of users you can specify, but the total length of the topic policy cannot exceed 30 KB.You only need to enter the domain ID of the user and click <b>OK</b>.</dd> <dd>The system completes all other required information for you.</dd> <dd>For details about obtaining the domain ID, see <a href="#domain">Obtaining a User's Domain ID</a>.</dd>                                                                                                                                                              <dd>Configurations in the basic mode are also presented in the advanced mode.
 You can modify them in the advanced mode if necessary. </dd>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              <dd>Topic creators always have the highest operation permissions over a topic even if they grant topic permissions to other users. </dd></td>
      </tr>
      <tr>
          <td>Services that can publish messages</td>